aroaaredondo/lab6-microservices-aroaaredondo/REPORT.md

 Answer the following questions:

 - What happens when you start a second instance of the accounts service?
+When a second instance is started, Eureka detects it and registers it alongside the first instance.
+Therefore, when a client wants to use this service, Eureka returns the list of both instances.
 - How does Eureka handle multiple instances?
+Eureka maintains a record of all active instances.
+As explained earlier, if a client requests information about a service, Eureka provides the complete list of instances registered under that service name.
 - How does client-side load balancing work with multiple instances?
+When the client receives the list of instances, it distributes requests among the available instances to achieve load balancing and improve system resilience.

 ---